aaronsb/jira-assets-api-client/README.md

 The CI pipeline:
 1. Downloads the latest Atlassian JSM Insight API specification
-2. Generates the TypeScript client
+2. Generates the TypeScript client during the build process
-3. Builds the package
+3. Builds the package with the pre-generated client included
 4. Publishes to npm with public access

 To set up automated publishing in your fork: